-Hurricane Insurance FAQ
+FREQUENTLY ASKED QUESTIONS ON HURRICANE INSURANCE

+PROTECT YOURSELF, YOUR FAMILY, AND YOUR PROPERTY
-Q: Can homes be protected against wind damage?

-A: Yes, there are hurricane clips for roof to wall connections, window opening protective shields, and roof to ground tie down systems.
+Can homes be protected against wind damage?
+Yes, homes can be fortified to better withstand the effect of severe wind.
+There are hurricane clips for roof-to-wall connections, window opening protective shields, and roof-to-ground tie down systems.
 Some homeowner's insurance companies provide premium credits or discounts for these types of retrofits.

-Q: What type of damage is covered under my homeowner's policy versus a hurricane policy?

-A: The language contained inside the policies outlines what triggers a hurricane policy to become effective.
+What type of wind damage is covered under my homeowners policy versus a hurricane policy?
+The language contained inside the policy outlines what triggers a hurricane policy to become effective.
 Most companies have a "72-hour clause" which means that once a hurricane "watch" or "warning" is issued by the Central Pacific Hurricane Center of the National Weather Service, damage sustained during the 72-hour period following the issuance of the watch or warning will be covered under a hurricane policy.

-Policyholders should talk with their insurers to find out the specific language in their policy that references when a hurricane policy will be triggered.

-Q: How is your hurricane insurance premium calcuated?

-A: The premium is based on the construction type of the dwelling and the deductible for the coverage.
-Discounts are often provided if homeowners take the necessary precautions to mitigate damage to the home caused by a hurricane, including the installation of roof clips and foundation anchors.

-Q: Is having hurricane insurance purely optional?

-A: Lenders will require it if there is a mortgage on the property.
-For homeowners that own their property outright, it is optional.
-However, homeowners without mortgages are encouraged to consider purchasing a policy.
-As we saw with Iselle, the time to worry about being adequately protected is not during a storm.
-It is hard to predict the type of damage that can be caused by a hurricane, and it is better to be proactive by protecting your property and belongings.
+Policyholders should talk with their insurance company to find out the specific language in their policy that references when a hurricane policy will be triggered.
+How is your hurricane insurance premium calculated?
+The premium is based on the construction type of the dwelling, the deductible, and other factors such as age and condition of the home.
+Discounts are often provided if homeowners take the necessary precautions to mitigate damage to the home caused by a hurricane, including the installation of hurricane clips and foundation anchors.
+Is having hurricane insurance purely optional?
+Lenders will require it if there is a mortgage on the property.
+For homeowners who own their property outright, it is optional.
+However, they are encouraged to consider purchasing a policy.
+The time to worry about being adequately protected is not during a storm.
+Hurricane damage can cause devastating loss to the individual and the community.
+It is better to be proactive by protecting your property and belongings.

-Q: What kind of damage would hurricane insurance cover and not cover?

-A: Flood damage is not covered under hurricane insurance.
-The type of coverage varies based on the insurer.
+What kind of damage does hurricane insurance cover and not cover?
+The extent of coverage varies based on the insurance company.
+Flood damage and lesser, non-hurricane wind events are not covered under hurricane insurance.
 Consumers should review their policy to see what is specifically included and excluded in their coverage.
 Speak with your agent before a storm hits to get a better idea of what type of coverage you have, and the potential out-of-pocket expenses that might be incurred.